SCOPE OF THIS CHAPTER

 1.7 Ending of Placement

 Wherever possible the decision to end a placement should be made at a Looked After Review and the ending should take place in a planned way.
-In Re DE (A Child) , the High Court stated that not less than fourteen days notice of a removal of the child should be given to the parents, save in an emergency.
+In Re DE (A Child) , the High Court stated that not less than 14 days notice of a removal of the child should be given to the parents, save in an emergency.

 The Court further stated that any removal of a child in circumstances where the child's welfare does not require immediate removal, or without proper consideration and consultation, is likely to be an unlawful interference with the rights of the parent and child under Article 8 of the European Convention on Human Rights.

-In emergencies, the social worker must discuss the case with his/her manager, who will make the decision.
+In emergencies, the social worker must discuss the case with their manager, who will make the decision.
 Legal advice should always be sought.
-Whilst the Care Order gives the local authority power to enable the child to be removed by the Local Authority, appropriate steps must be followed before actually removing the child.
+Whilst the Care Order gives the local authority power to enable the child to be removed by the local authority, appropriate steps must be followed before actually removing the child.
 The social worker/team manager must seek legal advice.
 There must be a record of the advice and the decision making process.
 Parents must be consulted about the decision to remove the child and given a full explanation as to the Authority's reasons for removal.
 This power should only be used after obtaining legal advice; the use of other orders (e.g. a Recovery Order) might be appropriate in some circumstances.

 All those notified of the placement starting should be notified (see Section 3, Notifications of Placement), in writing, when it ends; preferably notifications should be made prior to the ending, or as soon as practicable thereafter.